pyexcel/pyexcel/doc/source/tutorial03.rst

 Formatting cells
 ================

 Previous section has assumed the data is in the format that you want.
 In reality, you have to manipulate the data types a bit to suit your needs.
 Hence, `formatters` comes into the scene.
 The formatters take effect when the data is read on the fly.
 They do not affect the persistence of the data in the excel files.
+A row or column formatter can be applied to mutilpe rows/columns.
+There are two ways of applying a formatter:

+#. use `add_formatter`, `remove_formatter` and `clear_formatter` to apply formatter on the fly.
+The formatter takes effect when a cell value is read.
+In other words, the sheet content is intact until you call `freeze_formatters` to apply all added formatters.
+#. use `format` to apply formatter immediately.

 Convert a column of numbers to strings
 --------------------------------------